procount/fat32images/README.md

 Once formatted in this way, such large SD cards are suitable for copying NOOBS files to for the Raspberry Pi.

-The `createfat32` files is a linux bash script that is used to create the images.
+The `createfat32` file is a linux bash script that is used to create the images.
 It is passed a single parameter which specifies the size of the image to be created in GBs.